Advanced Software (return to the homepage)

 Get in touch

 Online consultation technology needs to accommodate and support every patient coming into contact with their GP service.
-That is why we designed our PATCHS solution to consider the individual needs and preferences of both patients and primary care staff, in order to provide remote and face-to-face consultations.
+That is why we designed our Online GP Consultation solution, Patchs, to consider the individual needs and preferences of both patients and primary care staff, in order to provide remote and face-to-face consultations.